• Skip to primary navigation

 Can you make pudding with almond milk?

-Yes, pudding works with almond milk.
+Yes, almond milk is a great plant-based milk choice for pudding.
 I used unsweetened so I can adjust the sweetness level.

 What is the difference between malabi and sahlab?